w3b3/w-b-dev/README.md

 My handle here is **w-b-dev** and [https://w-b.dev](https://w-b.dev) redirects you here, for your convenience.

-On LinkedIn you can find me as **brasileiro** and typing [https://brasileiro.ca](https://brasileiro.ca) redirects you to my favorite profile over there.
-Again, all for your convenience.
-Sure 🤩.
+On LinkedIn you can find me as **brasileiro** and typing [linkedin.com/in/brasileiro](https://linkedin.com/in/brasileiro) redirects you there.

 ___
 ## Some of the things I've touched over the years